howarthm/DogBreed/README.md

   tqdm
   keras
   tensorflow-gpu
-6. Open a terminal and run: "jupyter notebook dog_app.ipynb"
+6. Open a terminal and run: "jupyter notebook dog_app.ipynb".
+Run the notebook before step 7, so you have the algorithm and weights saved for the application.
 7. To run the web app run:  "python -m flask run".
 In the web application Browse to an image and Submit it.
 The following screenshot is an example of a dog classification.

 ![Alt text](Screenshot1.PNG?raw=true)